GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E08_MythNotes.md

 What reader of Finnegans Wake Dublin story would not say that phrase: "Find it *odd* semantically" bout context of ALP / Anna Pluribule.
 How odd to play with the spellchoice wordchoice of ALP / HCE and Christmas Caroling authorships shippinglady_relatiionshps and signal origins virtue signaling.

 Carol sings: "Wow!" - the *Wow Signaling* from Minute 22 Kepler 22 *Contact* metaphors.
+August 15, 1977, around 2:16 UTC.
+Duration of 72 seconds (cut off?), non-repeating, in contrast with 78 seconds repeating.

 &nbsp;